 - Location: Florida

-Plate Surrender in FloridaCompare Car Insurance Rates in 3 Easy Steps
+Plate Surrender in FloridaCompare Car Insurance Rates in 3 Steps

 Florida license plates are owned by the state.
 This means you must surrender your plates to Florida’s Department of Safety and Motor Vehicles (FLHSM) following a move out of state, or after selling your vehicle without a subsequent plate transfer.
 Keep on reading for the full scoop.

-You have 10 days after establishing residency to register your vehicle and obtain Florida license plates.
+After establishing residency register your vehicle and obtain Florida license plates.
 Whether you must surrender your old plates will depend on the regulations of your former state.

 When the time comes to complete the registration application, keep in mind that you can opt for standard plates at no extra charge, or order one of Florida’s many specialized license plates.